shadiakiki1986/docker-fscrawler/README.md

 - try to build, e.g. `docker build -t shadiakiki1986/fscrawler:2.4`
 - try to run
 - commit, tag, push

+To update the automated build on hub.docker.com
-- the repo on hub.docker.com is an automatic build, so it will get updated with the `push` above
+- the "latest" tag will get re-built automatically with the `push` above
+- to add a new version tag, need to `build settings` and add it manually, then click `save` and `trigger`

 To update `elasticsearch` in the `docker-compose` for the purpose of testing (e.g. `.travis.yml`)
 - edit `build/elasticsearch/Dockerfile` by changing `FROM` image